 “Continuous Load Testing” involves exposing performance-related risks early and continuously so that rapid software releases don’t compromise the end user experience.
 Tricentis accelerated the path to Continuous Load Testing by acquiring Flood IO.
 Flood’s breakthrough technology frees load testing from resource-intensive performance labs and “shifts it left” with a simplified and highly-scalable approach.
 Together, we’re transforming load testing for today’s lean, fast-paced delivery pipelines.

 Whether your team is already using open source load test tools or you have Tricentis Tosca test cases—which will power load testing as well as functional testing— it’s easy to make Continuous Load Testing part of your quality process.

-Currently, test plans can be defined in open source tools such as JMeter, Gatling, and Selenium, or specified directly in the Flood interface.
-Additional creation/integration options, including Tricentis Tosca integration and scriptless load test creation, will be unveiled in October.
+Currently, test plans can be defined in open source tools such as JMeter, Gatling, and Selenium, defined at the browser-level with Flood Chrome, or specified directly in the Flood interface.
+Additional creation/integration options, including Tricentis Tosca integration and scriptless load test creation, will be unveiled soon.